Jeepers Creepers 3

-Jeepers Creepers 3 is a 2017 American horror film written and directed by Victor Salva and the third film in the Jeepers Creepers film series, taking place in between Jeepers Creepers and Jeepers Creepers 2.
+Jeepers Creepers 3 is a 2017 American horror film written and directed by Victor Salva.
+The film is the third installment in the Jeepers Creepers film series, serving as a direct interquel between Jeepers Creepers (2001) and Jeepers Creepers 2 (2003).
 Jonathan Breck reprises his role as The Creeper.
 Gina Philips returns in a cameo as Trish Jenner, her first return to the series since the original film.
-The film was shown in theaters on September 26, 2017 in what was originally announced as a one-night-only showing and was then shown again on October 4.
+The film was shown in theaters on September 26, 2017, in what was originally announced as a one-night-only showing and was then shown again on October 4.

 Plot

 A day after the events of the first film, the police discover the Creeper's truck filled with dead bodies; however, the truck is booby-trapped with spikes.
 When Sheriff Dan Tashtego arrives, he informs Sergeant Davis Tubbs of the Creeper and its motives.
 They rush to get the Creeper's truck back after learning it is headed for the impound.
 As Frank and Deputy Lang transport the vehicle, the Creeper abducts Frank.

 The next day, Kenny Brandon's mother Gaylen sees a vision of Kenny, who was killed by the Creeper; he warns it will come for what he buried on the property and will kill her and his niece Addison.
 Tubbs joins a small team Tashtego put together from relatives of Creeper victims to kill it.
 A group of teenagers discover the Creeper's truck in a field; one of them, Kirk, accidentally activates the spear, getting impaled in the leg.
 As the other boys try to free him, the Creeper kills them all.
 Addison goes into town to buy hay for her horse and joins her friend Buddy in delivering hay to a plantation house.
 They find the owner and workers hiding under cars; the owner tells them to call for help.
 The Creeper abducts Addison.
 Gaylen digs up the hand Kenny found; she touches it, going into a trance.